Want to land a job that leaves a positive impact? These are the best corporate social responsibility jobs to develop your career.

 - Assess what a business can do in ESG — environmental, social, and governance — to impact positively and simultaneously raise its profile.

 These jobs require similar skills and educational backgrounds, and the salary can range from $35,000 to over $100,000 annually.
 Some engagements in the area of consultancy are going to be short-term.
-If you are interested in something, you can certainly set yourself up as a remote corporate responsibility consultant.
+If you are interested in something, you can certainly set yourself up as a remote consultant.

 See Related: Best Impact Investing Jobs

-- CSR Community Relations and Outreach Manager
+Community Relations and Outreach Manager

 There is no doubt that jobs in corporate responsibility have rather varied titles — in part because this sector is still very much emerging.
-No matter what your job is called at any particular company, working in corporate social responsibility makes you a pioneer.
-Corporate social responsibility jobs that include the words “community relations,” “outreach,” or “community awareness” are going to have you working directly with affected communities.
+No matter what your job is called at any particular company, working in ethical and social responsibility makes you a pioneer.

+This type of job should include the words “community relations,” “outreach,” or “community awareness” which are going to have you working directly with affected communities.

 In these jobs, which can be corporate responsibility jobs at the entry-level, even straight out of college, you may be in charge of attracting beneficiaries of social programs, making community members aware of the existence of exciting opportunities, or directly implementing programs.